adamrenklint/lazy-install/README.md

 ## Use alternate dependencies

-Load another json file and install modules relative to its parent folder.
+Load another json file and install modules relative to its parent folder

 ```javascript
 lazy.install({